 What questions do you want to answer?

 A large part of what goes into a successful social media report is owning the data around the effectiveness of your content.
 Therefore, you need to ask the right questions.

 For example, if you're writing a one-off report for an event, one question you may ask is, "How many free demo sign-ups did you get?".
 If you are doing a weekly report, "How many newsletter subscriptions did you receive per article, per week?"

 Next, provide a quick overview of your most important social media result.
 Below are a few ways you can do it.

 Know your graphs

-One thing you must keep in mind is that when we look at a graph, we should not only consider what data it is trying to display but also its aesthetics.
+One thing you must keep in mind is that when we look at data visualization graphs, we should not only consider what data it is trying to display but also its aesthetics.
 Are the colors used in the chart appropriate for the type of data being forecasted?
 Not all graphs convey the same message with equal impact.